-5. How we assess the effectiveness of actions taken
+How we assess the effectiveness of actions taken

-This Reporting Period we have concentrated on improving and enhancing our modern slavery controls framework.
-At this early stage, we are unable to adequately assess the effectiveness of the controls we have implemented.
+Nissan continues to concentrate on improving and enhancing our modern slavery controls framework.
+At this early stage, we are unable to adequately assess the effectiveness of the controls we have implemented and strengthened.
 However, Nissan intends to design and develop a framework to ensure that we can review the effectiveness of the controls we have implemented.
-As part of this framework, we intend to establish a cross-functional group across Procurement and Legal for NMA, NCAP and NFSA which will meet regularly to monitor the responses to our modern slavery controls and consider proposed key performance indicators to be able to measure the effectiveness of our modern slavery framework and changes required going forward.
+As part of this framework, we have established during this Reporting Period a cross-functional group across Procurement and Legal for NMA, NCAP and NFSA.
+The group will meet regularly to monitor the responses to our modern slavery controls and consider proposed key performance indicators to be able to measure the effectiveness of our modern slavery framework and changes required going forward.